Skip to content

 Development Standards

-To keep paiOS maintainable and high-quality, we follow a set of core principles and standards.
+To keep paiOS maintainable and high-quality, the project follows a set of core principles and standards.
 Whether you are using AI tools or writing code manually, these rules apply.

 • KISS (Keep It Simple, Stupid): Avoid over-engineering.
 Always choose the simplest solution.

-• Pragmatic Utility: Prioritize actual usefulness over code perfection.
-Ask: “Does this actually help the user?”
+• Pragmatic Utility: Prioritize usefulness over code perfection.
+Ask: “Does this help the user?”

 • Low-hanging Fruits First: Start with quick wins that deliver immediate value.